10 Best Hiking Trails in Canada for Breathtaking Views in 2025

 Lake Agnes Trail

 This 7.4-km out-and-back trail is located near Lake Louise, Alberta.
-It is a moderately-challenging hike that, on average, takes 3 hours and 4 minutes to complete.
-The best time to visit the Lake Agnes Trail for hiking, birding, or running, is from June to October.
+It is a moderately challenging hike that, on average, takes 3 hours and 4 minutes to complete.
+The best time to visit the Lake Agnes Trail for hiking, birding, or running is from June to October.
+It is one of the best hiking trails in Canada.

 Lake Agnes Trail is an accessible and relatively short route.
 The Canadian Pacific Railway built it in 1902 to provide refuge for hikers going higher up in elevation.
 It offers amazing views of Lake Louise and Nokhu Crags.